-130 Billion Reasons Why TV Will Continue to Matter to Advertisers
+130 Billion Reasons Why TV Will Still Matter to Advertisers

 I wrote recently about the $130 billion annual connected TV ad spend projection for 2030 made by Dan Salmon, the prescient BMO Capital Markets media and internet analyst.
 A key pillar in Salmon’s analysis was the fact that, finally, internet advertising over the next decade would begin share-shifting ad dollars out of TV with the development of targetable CTV ad inventory.